saavj/checkoutKata/README.md

 To run  - "sbt run"
 To test - "sbt test"

+Commands are as follows:

+-add [SKU] - To add an item / items to your basket
+             Seperate sku's with a space
+             e.g. "add A B C"

+-price     - Adds up the current contents of
+            your basket

+-clear     - Clears you basket

+-list      - Lists all the items in your basket

+-quit      - Leaves the current checkout transaction

 Implement the code for a supermarket checkout that calculates the total price of a number of items.
 In a normal supermarket, things are identified using Stock Keeping Units, or SKUs.
 In our store, we’ll use individual letters of the alphabet (A, B, C, and so on as the SKUs).
 Our goods are priced